By Eurasia Network – July 15, 2018

 The wind farm project of Ukraine Power Resources LLC in the Limanskiy district aims to install more than 26 wind turbines in the area between the villages of Vizirka and Ljubopil.

-The Ukrainian government has set in October 2014 the goal to increase renewable energy share in the national power mix to 11% by 2020.
+The Ukrainian government set in October 2014 the goal to increase renewable energy share in the national power mix to 11% by 2020.
+The country is indeed committed to reduce its carbon emissions and fight climate change.

-Last June, the country released its new national energy strategy and set this target of 11% of renewable energy share by 2035.
+In accordance with the Energy Strategy of Ukraine until 2035, adopted in 2017, the country must reach a renewable energy share of 11% by 2020 and 25% by 2035.
 This share is less than 2% as of June 2018, announced Ostap Semerak, Minister of Ecology of Ukraine since April 2016.

 Ukraine added 257 MW of new renewable energy capacities in 2017.
 The total installed capacity increased by 23% between 2016 and 2017, to reach 1,375 MW.